rakshit-29/Hymn/README.md

 ## _An E-Commerce music shopping application developed for Android platform_

-Hymn is a cloud-enabled, mobile-ready android application which is developed in Kotlin language
+### Hymn is a cloud-enabled, mobile-ready android application which is developed in Kotlin language

 The application uses Google Firebase Firestore to store a NoSQL database.

 - Clean User Interface
 - Smooth transitions between activities
-- Realtime Database on Google cloud. which can be accessed in real-time!
+- Realtime Database on Google cloud, which can be accessed in real-time!

 ## Logo
 <img src="https://user-images.githubusercontent.com/61807065/115805521-2333c180-a3b3-11eb-9d8f-40b0c39af3a4.png" width="15%"></img>